 Jeff Elsloo has played and taught music most of his life, specializing in banjo, guitar, and steel guitar.
 Winning or placing in instrument contests from a young age, he progressed in many styles with bands including 3 Trails West, Hula Girl, and Salty Dog.
 He has run workshops on banjo and the history of bluegrass, and run jams at bluegrass music clubs in the Kansas City area.

 Jeff Harding sings and plays the guitar and dobro and has been playing and teaching bluegrass all over the world for the last 30 years.
-He’s performed, recorded, toured and taught in the USA, Guatemala, Egypt, India and now Mexico where he plays with the bluegrass band Chilangrass.
+He’s performed, recorded, toured and taught in the USA, Guatemala, Egypt, India and Mexico where he played with the bluegrass band Chilangrass.
 “No matter where people come from or what language they speak, they quickly learn to love bluegrass music.”

 Haddon Heights, NJ

 Jimmy Heffernan is a multi-instrumentalist, specializing in resonator “dobro” guitar.
 In bluegrass and country music for over 40 years, he has performed and recorded with top names such as Larry Sparks, Red Allen, Brad Paisley, Charlie Louvin, and many more at venues including the Tonight show and the Grand Ole Opry.
 These days with the tour bus parked Jimmy focuses on teaching, sharing his music experience with pickers of all levels through workshops and videos.

 Jodi Harbin is a career musician who teaches mandolin, guitar, banjo and bass.
 She was the founder of the Colorado bluegrass band, Lonesome Traveler, and has continued her involvement in the bluegrass community after moving to the Knoxville area.
 She now performs with several groups including The Savage Hearts, and with her husband Tim Harbin.